ZupIT/horusec-adr/en/horusec-engine/20220118-how-we-will-create-rules-in-semantic-analysis.md

 ## Decision-making motivators

-1. **Why use Golang to create the rules?**
+1. **Reasons to use Golang to create these rules**
-- As the team specializes in Golang and we are a small team is not worth keeping a fork of each language of the Tree-Sitter.
+- As the team specializes in Golang and we are a small team, it doesn't worth keeping a fork of each language of the Tree-Sitter.
 - Horusec will have a fork of the [go-tree-sitter](https://github.com/smacker/go-tree-sitter), for it is maintained by a person not by a company.
 - The technique used by it is the [FFI](https://en.wikipedia.org/wiki/Foreign_function_interface).
 - This package `go-tree-sitter` Implements Binds of Code `C` for `GoLang`.
 Where the code `C` represents the parse of language, for example: